SigmaNojus/CS1.6-Server-Files/README.md

-# Counter-Strike 1.6 Game server Files
+#Backup for Counter-Strike 1.6 Game server Files
-An repository for authentic, fully functional Counter-Strike 1.6 Server Files.
+An repository for authentic, fully functional Counter-Strike 1.6 Server files.